 In an effort to understand the role of advocacy within psychology, interns are encouraged to identify and address mental health disparities in public health.
 They may choose to identify a clinical or cultural population, and use their creativity to address disparities or reduce barriers to treatment with students and/or staff.
 Interns participate in a Social Advocacy Project of their choosing, with the approval of the TD.
-They may opt to take part in a university-sponsored event such as National Black History Month, Take Back the Night, Equal Marriage Rights Initiative, and etc. In such cases, interns will take an active role in collaborating with the university department, program, or committee responsible for putting on that project or event (e.g. attend planning meetings or help with a specific part of the program).
+They may opt to take part in university-sponsored events (e.g. Black History Month, Take Back the Night, etc.).
+In such cases, interns will take an active role in collaborating with the university department, program, or committee responsible for putting on that project or event (e.g. attend planning meetings or help with a specific part of the program).

 Interns have the opportunity to provide training for counselors-in-training at our Center (Practicum Counselors and Social Work Interns).
 This training covers both a topic of clinical interest and a presentation about their advocacy work, the Social Advocacy Project.
 They also have the opportunity to provide training for Peer Educator/Mentor programs offered by various departments on campus.

 Supervision matches are yearlong, and are made with input from interns.
-Each intern receives two hours of weekly supervision with a primary supervisor, a licensed psychologist, and with a delegated supervisor.
+Each intern receives one hour of weekly supervision with a primary supervisor, a licensed psychologist, and an additional hour with a delegated supervisor.
 According to the California Board of Psychology, delegated supervisors may include licensed mental health providers, such as psychiatrists, social workers, and marriage and family therapists.
 As an interdisciplinary staff, we value the benefit of interns being trained by licensed as delegated supervisors.

 Important Reminder: Our internship requirement complies with standards for the state of California.
 Some states may require supervision to be provided licensed psychologists only, while other states consider APA accredited sites exempt from this requirement.
 It is suggested that applicants research state requirements via the Association of State and Provincial Psychology Boards.
 Please feel free to share any concerns you have with the TD about your training requests.